vbrown608/jekyll-portfolio/_projects/actioncenter.md

     filename: edit-call-screenshot
     alt: A screenshot of the edit action page from the perspective of an administrator.
 They can associate the action with a call campaign and input information about the campaign.
 description: An online organizing platform in Rails for the Electronic Frontier Foundation.
-weight: 90
+weight: 95
 ---

 EFF's Action Center Platform allows administrators to create, track, and manage online organizing campaigns.
 EFF's supporters participate in campaigns by taking actions like

 - signing a petition
-- submitting comments via our [Phantom of the Capitol](https://github.com/EFForg/phantom-of-the-capitol) API
+- submitting comments via our [Congress Forms](https://github.com/EFForg/congress_forms) API
 - connecting to Congress through Twilio with our [Call Congress](https://github.com/EFForg/call-congress) tool
 - posting on Twitter

 Users can track their actions and manage the data EFF stores.
-The platform is built in __Rails__ and a little bit of React.
+The platform is built in Rails and a little bit of React.
 It's available as an open source tool for other organizations to use.

-My responsibilities include adding new __backend__ and __frontend__ functionality, maintaing the application, and using __Docker__ and Docker Compose to facilitate development and deploys.
+My responsibilities include adding new backend and frontend functionality, maintaing the application, and using Docker and Docker Compose to facilitate development and deploys.